-Written by Nicola Bacon, Director of Social Life, the report argues that with no new money for large scale regeneration projects, there is a pressing need to develop low-cost ways to support those people living in places most affected by the collapse of local economies.
+Written by Nicola Bacon, Director of Social Life, Turning strangers into neighbours argues that with no new money for large scale regeneration projects, there is a pressing need to develop low-cost ways to support those people living in places most affected by the collapse of local economies.

 The report argues that policy makers, politicians and practitioners are struggling to think creatively about new cheaper approaches towards improving lives and life chances of people living in places under the greatest stress.